vivekpradhan/earthmetry-website/docs/index.md

 Ensuring your experts are analyzing and deciding rather than collecting or managing data

-Providing a cloud-based solution that is accessible anywhere with no IT investments on your side
+Providing a browser-based, cloud-hosted solution that is accessible anywhere with no IT investments on your side

 # We are a passionate team!